 Marigolds are great help for repelling aphids and mosquitoes, as well as small animals such as rabbits.
 Because they’re on the smaller side, these pretty, golden flowers can easily be mixed throughout your garden without much risk of them getting too big.

 To be their best and happiest selves, marigolds should be planted in a location with full sun.
-They aren’t too picky and will grow in any decent garden soil, so long as it’s not too acidic and they get watered fairly regularly.
+They aren’t too picky and will grow in any decent garden soil, so long as it’s not too acidic.
 Marigolds don’t like to be left in dry soil for more than a couple days, especially during the hotter parts of the season; however, once they’re established in your garden, they can be somewhat drought tolerant.
 You just won’t see as many blooms if you forget to water them.

 Petunias help repel aphids, asparagus beetles, leafhoppers, squash bugs, and tomato hornworms.
 If you love growing tomatoes, you can plant petunias alongside basil interspersed throughout the tomatoes to increase natural pest prevention.

-Petunias prefer at least six to eight hours of sun a day; however, in the hottest part of the summer, partial shade can be beneficial to help keep blooms looking happy and healthy.
-They enjoy a well-draining soil and don’t like to dry out too much between waterings.
+Petunias prefer at least six to eight hours of sun a day.
+However, in the hottest part of the summer, partial shade can be beneficial to help keep blooms looking happy and healthy.
+They enjoy well-draining soil and don’t like to dry out too much between waterings.
 You should aim to not let the soil dry out more than two inches from the top, but take care not to overwater them, either.

 Geraniums can repel leafhoppers, mosquitoes, and other types of insects.
 When taken care of properly, they’ll reward you with beautiful blooms and add a lovely pop of color to an otherwise mostly green garden.

 Geraniums can grow happily in locations with full sun to partial shade.
 The best environment to promote blooms is one that gets full sun in the mornings and evenings but that provides partial shade at the hottest point of the day.
-Geraniums are relatively drought tolerant and can be left dry for a couple days before they show many adverse effects.
+Geraniums are relatively drought-tolerant flowers that you can leave dry for a couple of days before they show any adverse effects.

 Rosemary is another plant that helps repel mosquitoes and other insects.
 At the very least, it will make your gardening environment more pleasant (and when it comes time to harvest, you’ll have some nice, fresh herbs for garnishing your dishes).